gowthamsundaresan/eigenevents/README.md

 ## Overview

-Provides an easy interface for querying historical transaction data from EigenLayer contracts on Ethereum Mainnet based on emitted events from DelegationManager, AVSDirectory, StrategyManager, and EigenPodManager.
+Provides an easy interface for querying historical transaction data or listening to real-time blockchain data from EigenLayer contracts on Ethereum Mainnet based on emitted events from the proxy contracts of DelegationManager, AVSDirectory, StrategyManager, and EigenPodManager.
 ABIs and contract addresses included.

 ## Installation